SurrealNumber/CoreTitleInheritance/readme.txt

 Code cleanup time.
 Code cleanup done.
 Will clean up this readme right before release.
-It is useful to be able to dump thoughts here.
+It is useful to be able to dump thoughts here. bug with core titles not going to heir does not apply to the head of faith.
+Title inheritance laws work properly with designation but not with consistent. time to make the game concepts entries look better Need to check that head of faith title is still considered core.